waleedhkhan/waleed.de/README.md

 ## Acknowledgement
-Design, Layout and minimalistic philosophy behind my website is inspired by these wonder full content creators which I have following over the years.
+Design, Layout and minimalistic philosophy behind my website is inspired by these wonder full content creators which I have been following over the years.

  - [Manu Moreale](https://manuelmoreale.com)
  - [Frank Chimero](https://frankchimero.com)